HomeBankingBookkeepingTaxesInvoices

 Option 1: Preparing and e-filing your own tax return

-This option involves filing your taxes using a software or website that guides you through filling out a tax return, usually by breaking each line of your tax return down into a simple “interview question” that’s easy to understand.
-“Did you have business income in 2021?” and “How much did you spend this year on medical expenses?” are examples of questions you’ll need to answer.
+These platforms leverage intuitive interfaces to guide filers through the tax filing process step by step, usually by breaking each line of your tax return down into a simple “interview question” that’s easy to understand.
+“Did you have business income in 2023?” and “How much did you spend this year on medical expenses?” are examples of questions you’ll need to answer.

 Most of these tools will have knowledge bases where you can find answers to your questions, as well as customer support teams that can help you troubleshoot any technical issues that come up.

-When to choose this option: If you’re looking for a more affordable option, or if your tax records are already organized, this is a great choice.
+When to choose this option: If you’re looking for a more affordable option, or if your tax records are already organized, using online tax filing software is a great choice.
 Found users—that means you!
 Your Found app has a complete record of your business income and expenses, as well as a pre-filled Schedule C tax form that you can reference, which will make the filing process much simpler and shorter.

 Option 2: Hiring someone to file for you

-This option involves finding a registered tax preparer to prepare your tax return for you.
+If navigating tax software feels daunting, there’s another option: Handing the reins over to a pro.
+A Certified Public Accountant (CPA) or registered tax preparer can help prepare your tax return for you.
 They’ll request that you share documentation on your income, expenses, dependents, past tax filings, and other relevant information.
-Then, they'll use that to prepare your entire tax return on your behalf—usually with minimal time needed.
+After that, they'll use that to prepare your entire tax return on your behalf—usually with minimal time needed.
 They’ll also officially sign off on your prepared tax return, which means they’ll be partially responsible for handling any questions or disputes from the IRS.

-Your tax preparer options: You can use an independent tax preparer or accountant or a tax preparation company offering in-person preparation services.
-If you’d like to work with an independent preparer or accountant, you can search on the IRS website for credentialed preparers in your area.
+You can use an independent tax preparer or accountant or a tax preparation company offering in-person preparation services.
+If you’d like to work with an independent preparer or accountant, you can ask your network for referrals or search on the IRS website for credentialed preparers in your area.
 If you use a larger tax preparation service, you can book an appointment on the website of any tax preparation company.
+If you decide to go this route, you won’t be alone.
+According to the IRS, 53% of all taxpayers used a paid tax professional in 2021.

-Note: Whether you use a tax prep company or an independent tax preparer, self-employed taxpayers will likely pay the higher end of that price range.
-Reporting multiple income sources and filing extra forms like Schedule Cs can drive up the price of your return.
+Whether you use a tax prep company or an independent tax preparer, there’s a chance self-employed taxpayers will pay the higher end of that price range.
+Reporting multiple income sources and filing extra forms like Schedule Cs can often drive up the price of your return, so be sure to ask about pricing structure so you aren’t blindsided by fees.

-When to choose this option: This is a good option for people willing to spend a bit more for the peace of mind of having a tax expert prepare your tax return for you, especially if you have a more complex return.
+When to choose this option: Hiring someone to file for you is a good option for small business owners or self-employed people willing to spend a bit more for the peace of mind of having a tax expert prepare your tax return for you, especially if it’s your first year filing self-employed taxes or if you have a more complex return.
 If your return involves itemizing deductions, multiple types of income, or lots of unorganized receipts and documentation that you don’t have time to go through—and if you’re not feeling confident about filing on your own—this option is for you.

-Pro Tip: If your income is below a certain threshold, you can qualify for free tax preparation through certain tax prep nonprofits or government agencies.
-The IRS’ VITA program offers free federal tax filing and is available to anyone with an Adjusted Gross Income of $57,000 or below, persons with disabilities, or limited English-speaking taxpayers.
+If your income is below a certain threshold, you may qualify for free tax preparation through certain tax prep nonprofits or government agencies.
+The IRS’ VITA program offers free federal tax filing and is available to anyone with an Adjusted Gross Income of $64,000 or below, persons with disabilities, or limited English-speaking taxpayers.
 There are also local tax preparation nonprofits that will offer similar services.
 You can search for free tax help in your area here.

 Option 3: Filing by hand